 Important information: If you have ever been convicted of a felony or misdemeanor for any reason, State or National credentialing boards, licensing board and agencies, which require criminal background checks on potential employees and students may deny you employment or placement in certain settings, even if you have completed all academic requirements.
-If you have been convicted of a felony or misdemeanor, please contact the appropriate Health Science Program Director.
+If you have been convicted of a felony or misdemeanor, please contact the Nursing Program Director.

-- BIO 114 Anatomy and Physiology I 3 Credit(s) - NURS 132 Drug and Dosage Calculations I 1 Credit(s) - NURS 133 Health Assessment and Diagnostics I 2 Credit(s) - NURS 134 Introduction to Nursing Concepts 8 Credit(s) - PSYC 105 Introduction to Psychology 3 Credit(s)
+- BIO 114 Anatomy and Physiology I 3 Credit(s) - NURS 132 Drug and Dosage Calculations I 1 Credit(s) - NURS 133 Health Assessment and Diagnostics 2 Credit(s) - NURS 134 Introduction to Nursing Concepts 8 Credit(s) - PSYC 105 Introduction to Psychology 3 Credit(s)

-- BIO 115 Anatomy and Physiology II 3 Credit(s) - NURS 112 Nursing Concept Care Map Construction 2 Credit(s) (General Education) - NURS 142 Drug and Dosage Calculations II 1 Credit(s) - NURS 143 Health Assessment and Diagnostics II 1 Credit(s) - NURS 144 Nursing Concepts of Health and Illness I 9 Credit(s)
+- BIO 115 Anatomy and Physiology II 3 Credit(s) - NURS 112 Clinical Applications in Nursing Practice 3 Credit(s) - NURS 142 Drug and Dosage Calculations II 1 Credit(s) - NURS 144 Nursing Concepts of Health and Illness I 9 Credit(s)

 - ENG 101 College Composition I 3 Credit(s)

-- Humanities Core Requirement 3 Credit(s) \
+- Humanities Core Requirement 3 Credit(s)

 - NURS 234 Nursing Concepts of Health and Illness II 9 Credit(s)